 How an adrenal gland tumor is treated

-For an adrenal gland tumor, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
+For an adrenal gland tumor, different types of doctors who specialize in tumors, called oncologists, often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
-Your health care team may also include a variety of other health care professionals, including physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+Your health care team may also include other health care professionals, including physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, physical therapists, occupational therapists, and others.
+Learn more about the clinicians who provide care for people with a tumor.

 The common types of treatments used for an adrenal gland tumor are described below.
 Your care plan also includes treatment for symptoms and side effects, an important part of care.